 By August 1952, the tide of battle above "MIG Alley" had turned in favour of the United Nations.
 During that month 63 MiGs were shot down for the loss of only nine Sabres.
 An important reason for the increasing superiority of UN air power was the new F86-F, which had been issued to two squadrons of the 51st Wing in June and July and began reaching the 4th Wing in September.
 This Sabre development had a more powerful J47 engine developing 5,910 lbf (26,300 N) thrust, wing shackles for 760 l drop tanks, raising the combat radius to 463 miles or 745 kilometres, and a simplified A4 radar gun sight that was more efficient than the MkXVIII gyro sight used on most of the F86-As and easier to maintain than the rather unreliable A1CM radar sight fitted to late F86-As and Es.

-A special fighter-bomber variant of the F86-F arrived in Korea during January 1953 – the F86-F-30 with dual stores mountings under each wing.
+A special fighter-bomber variant of the F86-F arrived in Korea in January 1953 – the F86-F-30 with dual stores mountings under each wing.
 This Sabre could carry either a 450 l drop tank or a 1,000-pound bomb on the inner fittings, together with a 760 l drop tank on each of the outboard points.
-The new fighter-bombers were issued to the 18th Fighter Bomber Wing, which included 2 Squadron, South African Air Force ,previously a P-51 unit.
+The new fighter-bombers were issued to the 18th Fighter Bomber Wing, which included 2 Squadron, South African Air Force, previously a P-51 unit.
 In February the 8th Fighter Bomber Wing began to replace its F-80s with Sabre fighter-bombers.

-On 27 July 1953 the ceasefire came into effect.
+On 27 July 1953, the ceasefire came into effect.
 By that time there were 297 Sabres in Korea facing an estimated 950 Sino-Korean MiGs.
-During the conflict the F-86 pilots claimed to have destroyed 792 MiGs in air-to-air combat for a loss of 78 Sabres, a phenomenal 10 to 1 kills-to-losses ratio.
-In September the defection of a MiG-15 pilot, with his aircraft, enabled US pilots to assess their erstwhile opponent at first hand.
+During the conflict, the F-86 pilots claimed to have destroyed 792 MiGs in air-to-air combat for a loss of 78 Sabres, a phenomenal 10 to 1 kills-to-losses ratio.
+In September the defection of a MiG-15 pilot, with his aircraft, enabled US pilots to assess their erstwhile opponent first-hand.
 The MiG that Lieutenant No Kum-sok flew into Kimpo on 21 September was one of the later MiG-15SDs.

 According to Budiansky, "In late March 1951, the 1st RSM (1st Radio Squadron, Mobile), still operating in Japan, picked up Russian ground controllers in voice communication with Soviet MiG fighter aircraft operating over North Korea.
 This became an "intelligence windfall", because "Soviet doctrine called for tight control of fighters by stations on the ground tracking the location of friendly and enemy aircraft on radar throughout the battle."
 These radio intercepts gave additional warning beyond the range of radar.
 This breakthrough in signals intelligence, centralized at a single USAFSS facility in Seoul, meant real-time listening of Russian controllers and fighters and the subsequent passing of information to U.S. pilots.
 "An analysis of ground control traffic in June 1952 concluded that more than 90%of MiGs engaged in air operations over North Korea were being flown by Russians."